Approximation of Weakly Singular Integral Equations by Sinc Projection Methods: Numerical experiments

 \section{Numerical experiments}

 This section is devoted to the numerical experiments concerning the accuracy and the rate of convergence of the presented methods in the paper.
-The proposed algorithms are executed in {Mathematica}$^{\circledR}$ on a PC with 4.00 GHz Intel$^{\circledR}$ Core\textsuperscript{TM} i5 dual processor with 16 GB RAM.
-For the solution of nonlinear systems which arise in the formulation of proposed methods, we have used Mathematica routine \texttt{FindRoot} which works based on the steepest descent and {N}ewton iteration algorithms.
-In these examples, an initial guess for the Newton iteration is selected by the steepest descent method \cite{burden2001numerical}.
+The proposed algorithms are executed in {Mathematica}$^{\circledR}$.
+To solve the nonlinear systems which arise in the formulation of proposed methods, we have utilized Newton iteration method.
+In order to find an initial guess for the Newton procedure, the steepest descent method is employed which is less sensitive to the initial guess \cite{burden2001numerical}.
 The convergence rate of the sinc convolution and sinc-convolution methods depends on two parameters $\alpha$ and $d$.
-Specifically, the parameter $d$ indicates the size of the holomorphic domain of $ u $.
+Specifically, the parameter $d$ demonstrate the size of the holomorphic domain of $ u $.
 In all examples, the parameter $\alpha$ is determined by {Theorem} \ref{theo3} and $d$ is evaluated $3.14$.
-Furthermore the parameter $ c $ in formula (\ref{laplace}) takes infinity. \begin{example}(\cite{pedasvainikko, mandal2019superconvergence}) Consider the integral equation
+Furthermore the parameter $ c $ in formula (\ref{laplace}) takes infinity. \begin{example}(\cite{pedasvainikko, mandal2019superconvergence}) Let us examine the integral equation

 where

 with the exact solution $ u(t) = \sqrt{t(1-t)} $.
 The exact solution has singularity near the zero.
 The numerical results have been shown by { Figure} \ref{figex1}.
 A reported in \cite{pedasvainikko}, the maximum of the absolute errors at the collocation points for a piece-wise polynomial collocation method is around $10^{-7}$ due to the super-convergence property of the piece-wise collocation method.
 Furthermore, in \cite{mandal2019superconvergence} the authors have applied the multi-Galerkin method for weakly singular integral equations of Hammerstein type.
 A comparison between the reported results reveal a better findings for sinc approach.